cs-util-com/cscore/CsCore/PlainNetClassLib/src/Plugins/CsCore/libs/Magick_NET/readme Image Magick Unity Installation Instructions.txt

 #define ENABLE_IMAGE_MAGICK
 (Docu what a #define is at https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-define )

-Alternatively open your Unity Project Settings -> Player and there add ENABLE_IMAGE_MAGICK to the "Scripting Define Symbols" which causes the same effect.
+Alternatively open your "Edit -> Unity Project Settings -> Player" and there add ENABLE_IMAGE_MAGICK to the "Scripting Define Symbols" which causes the same effect.
 Docu about this feature: https://docs.unity3d.com/Manual/PlatformDependentCompilation.html